Skip to main content

 Think of purpose as a direction rather than a destination.
 The direction stays the same; the terrain changes.
 You might be called to develop leaders, but how that looks as a new manager differs from how it looks as a CEO.

 When you are in a difficult season, remember what we learned from Jeremiah 29:11.
-God's promise of purpose was not an escape from the exile.
+God's promise of purpose wasn't an escape from the exile.
 It was an anchor through it.
 The Israelites were told to settle down, build houses, and plant gardens.
 They would be in Babylon for seventy years.
-God was not promising immediate deliverance.
+God wasn't promising immediate deliverance.
 He was promising ultimate purpose.

-For you as a leader, this means your current season, even if it feels like exile, even if it feels like everything you built is crumbling, is not outside God's purpose.
-It is part of it.
+For you as a leader, this means your current season, even if it feels like exile, even if it feels like everything you built is crumbling, isn't outside God's purpose.
+It's part of it.

 Practical Steps to Purpose-Driven Leadership

-Purpose is not just something you think about.
-It is something you practice.
+Purpose isn't just something you think about.
+It's something you practice.
 Here are four practical steps to cultivate purpose-driven leadership in your daily life:

 1